lesenther/phasePlot/README.md

   </textarea>

 Data to generate plots is computed on the backend by our server and either automatically or manually entered into a textarea for processing.

-Here's an example:
+See example_data.js or example_data2.js

   plotData={
     'plot_type':3,